gogs/gogs/README.md

 - Please visit [our home page](https://gogs.io) for user documentation.
 - Please refer to [CHANGELOG.md](CHANGELOG.md) for list of changes in each releases.
 - Want to try it before doing anything else?
 Do it [online](https://try.gogs.io/gogs/gogs)!
 - Having trouble?
-Help yourself with [troubleshooting](https://gogs.io/docs/intro/troubleshooting.html) or ask questions on [user forum](https://discuss.gogs.io/).
+Help yourself with [troubleshooting](https://gogs.io/docs/intro/troubleshooting.html) or ask questions in [Discussions](https://github.com/gogs/gogs/discussions).
 - Want to help with localization?
 Check out the [localization documentation](https://gogs.io/docs/features/i18n.html).
 - Ready to get hands dirty?
-Read our guide to [set up your development environment](docs/dev/local_development.md).
+Read our [contributing guide](.github/contributing.md).
 - Hmm...
 What about APIs?
 We have experimental support with [documentation](https://github.com/gogs/docs-api).

 ## 💌 Features